From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Looking at the ground floor of the Old Market Passageway where Trini’s sits in the foreground and V. Mertz in the background.

-The men gathered recipes from restaurants that they had traveled to in Mexico and Colorado.
-More Tex-Mex than authentic Mexican, its first menu featured tacos, chile relleno, burritos, tostadas and guacamole in addition to tropical drinks at moderate prices.
+The trio gathered recipes from restaurants they had visited in Mexico and Colorado.
+More Tex-Mex than authentic Mexican, its first menu featured tacos, chile relleno, burritos, tostadas, and guacamole, in addition to tropical drinks at moderate prices.

-Located on the ground floor of the passageway, it is among the more unique locations for a restaurant in the entire city.
-The former basement space had likely been used to store produce when the area was a hub for farmers and wholesalers.
-The interior features brick walls and floors, beams that I suspect are original to the space, stamped tin ceiling and dim lighting.
-Walls are adorned with bright colors and rugs.
+Located on the ground floor, it offered Trini’s one of the more unique locations in the entire city.
+The space had long been used to store produce when the area was a produce hub for dealers and wholesalers.
+The brick walls and floor make it feel more like a cellar than a restaurant, but that’s part of its charm.
+I suspect that along with the wood beams, they are original to the space.
+Rounding out the space is a stamped tin ceiling, dim lighting, and walls adorned with bright colors and rugs.
+It also offers one of the best patios in the Old Market, making it an excellent spot for people watching.

 Looking inside Trini’s Mexican Restaurant.
 Photo courtesy of Dave V.

-While I don’t have firsthand experience of Paltani’s, I have read that Trini’s puffy shell tacos are as close as you’ll find to the beloved restaurant once located at 45th and Center Streets.
-Among its most popular variety is the fish tacos which are served with blackened tilapia, chipotle sauce, cheese, tomato, avocado and spring mix.
+While I don’t have firsthand experience with Paltani’s, I have read that Trini’s puffy shell tacos are as close as you’ll find to the beloved restaurant once located at 45th and Center Street.
+Among its most popular varieties is the fish taco, which is served with blackened tilapia, chipotle sauce, cheese, tomato, avocado, and spring mix.

 The blackened fish puffy shell tacos at Trini’s Mexican Restaurant.

-While its founder, Bob Sitzman, passed away in 2010 at the age of 65, Trini’s continues to operate under the guidance of Rich Anderson.
-Rich started as a waiter at Trini’s in the mid-1980s and became general manager of the Cajun and Creole restaurant located next door called Butsy Le Doux’s that was opened by the same trio (it closed in 2008).
-Rich opened Market House restaurant among other Old Market businesses before taking over Trini’s which was mentioned among the best Tex-Mex and taco shops in the city by The Reader as recently as 2023.
+Trini’s continues to operate under the guidance of Rich Anderson.
+Anderson started as a waiter at Trini’s in the mid-1980s and became general manager at Butsy Le Doux’s.
+Anderson opened other Old Market businesses including Niche before taking over Trini’s, which was mentioned among the best Tex-Mex and taco shops in the city by The Reader as recently as 2023.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!